VCityTeam/UD-SV/Install/InstallDebianApacheServer.md

 In the context of [UD-SV](..), a [web server](https://en.wikipedia.org/wiki/Web_server) is needed e.g. to handle over
  * 3DTiles tilesets
- * UDV-core and its associated demos
+ * UD-Viz-core and its associated demos
  * ...

 A quick installation of an [Apache http server](https://en.wikipedia.org/wiki/Apache_HTTP_Server) goes